Opening a bike shop?

 Click on the links below to browse current businesses for sale.

-- There are c.2500 specialist cycle retail shop fronts in the UK.
+- There are c.2800 specialist cycle retail shop fronts in the UK.
 All of which, including the largest, Evans are still classified as S.M.E.s.

-- 'Specialists' excludes Halfords, and other mass merchant chains, but includes some of the larger internet based businesses e.g. Wiggle and Chain Reaction, which have grown out of IBDs (Independent Bicycle Dealers).
+- 'Specialists' excludes Halfords, and other mass merchant chains, but includes some of the larger internet based businesses which have grown out of IBDs (Independent Bicycle Dealers).

 - It should be noted that a significant and increasing element of the large internet retailer businesses sales are achieved in overseas markets, supported by the weakness of sterling in recent years.

-- Specialist retailers represent c.55% of the total market turnover, whilst Halfords, the largest single retail business with c.430 outlets, combining cycles with auto products and more recently outdoor goods, has a c.19% market share.
+- Specialist retailers represent c.55% of the total market, whilst Halfords, the largest single retail business with c.460 outlets, combining cycles with auto products and more recently outdoor goods, claims to have a 24% market share.

-- Halfords reported a reduction in their cycle market turnover for the period April - September 2010.
+- Halfords reported a reduction of 0.9% in their cycle sales for the period January to April 2016.

-- The higher-end committed cycle market remains relatively strong, as indicated by a 30% like for like growth achieved via retail finance on average £1000 transactions.
+- The higher-end committed cycle market remains relatively strong, as indicated by consistent growth achieved via retail finance on average £1000 transactions.
+Retail finance sales in the cycles market now account for c.£70m per annum.

 - Volume at the entry level is resilient, but this is primarily due to new market entrants e.g. supermarkets.
 The mid-market is the most challenged in the current economic climate.

-- Volumes in the mountain bike market have continued to decline, but are being compensated for by the increase in commuter and leisure cycling.
+- Volumes in the mountain bike market have continued to decline, but are being compensated for by the increase in commuter and leisure cycling and the boom in e-bike sales.

 - Regional variances are impacted by economic influences, market demographics and cycling infra structure, most notably in London, where the most significant 'sustainable investment is being made in cycling.